 14. Need to Care for a Family Member

-The aftermath of the pandemic heightened a lot of medical issues.
-You might find yourself torn with assisting a family member.
 This could include an elderly parent, spouse or child requiring a little more help or even becoming their primary care giver.

 15. Lack of Fulfillment at Work